mzazon/awesome-cloud-projects/aws/s3-event-processing/s3-event-processing.md

    echo "✅ Error handler Lambda function created: $ERROR_HANDLER_ARN"
    ```

-   Your error handling system is now operational, providing automated failure detection and notification capabilities.
-This ensures processing issues are quickly identified and communicated to operations teams.
+   Your error handling system is now operational, providing automated failure detection and notification capabilities with enhanced error context.
+This ensures processing issues are quickly identified and communicated to operations teams with sufficient detail for rapid troubleshooting.

 8. **Configure SQS trigger for error handler**: